What Are People's Actual Utility Functions in Budget Aggregation?: Individual polls: algorithms and results

+Besides the four models we have tested in \Cref{sub:comparing-two-utility-models}, one could think of many other specific utility models to test.
+In order to narrow the search space, we have decided to design different kinds of polls, that check for more general properties of utility functions.
+We checked three basic properties.

-A utility function is called \emph{single-peaked} (also known as \emph{star-shaped}) if the utility of an allocation strictly decreases as the allocation moves away from the agent's ideal allocation ("peak") in any direction.
+\paragraph{1.
+Star-shaped} A utility-model function $U$ is called \emph{star-shaped} if the utility of an allocation strictly decreases as the allocation moves away from the agent's ideal allocation ("peak") in any direction.
+Formally \citep{brandt2025optimal}, for any distribution $\other \ne \peak$ and for all $\lambda \in (0,1)$,